joerg-krause/rust-cross-libs/README.md

 Rust uses Cargo to compile the Rust libraries.

 For cross-compiling with Cargo we need to make sure to link with the target libraries and not with the host ones.
-[Buildroot](https://buildroot.org/) is a great tool for generating embedded Linux system and toolchains for cross-compilation.

 The `sysroot` directory from the Buildroot output directory is used for linking with the target libraries.
+If this is not done correctly, you will end up with "Relocations in generic ELF" errors.

 #### Sysroot